Moseley School: Former pupils

-Philip Walking (MGS), Pro-Vice-Chancellor at the University of Central England.

-Martin Woodhead (MGS), Professor of Childhood Studies.

 In popular culture

 The author J. R. R. Tolkien lived very near Spring Hill College as a child, and according to his first biographer, Humphrey Carpenter, he visited the college, which at that time housed the Pine Dell Hydropathic Establishment, with his mother and brother for the celebration of Queen Victoria's Diamond Jubilee in 1897.
 The imposing Gothic building left a lasting impression on him, and the college tower, in particular, is the likely inspiration for the tower of Isengard in The Lord of the Rings.
 Other places in the immediate vicinity, such as Sarehole Mill and Moseley Bog, are also known to have inspired his fictional creations.

+Novels by other writers that are set, wholly or in substantial part, at Moseley School include Aealdra (2013) by Tony Steele, Brittle (2022) by Frank Discussion, and If These Walls Could Whisper (2013) by Rod Ling.

+During the 1960s and '70s Moseley Modern School was used as the outside broadcast filming location for the fictional Kings Oak Secondary School in the popular Birmingham-based TV soap Crossroads.